 The year is 1879.
 Rutherford B. Hayes was President of the United States.
-Washington territory was still over then years from statehood, and men like Billy the Kid, Wyatt Earp, and Wild Bill Hickok still walked the earth.
+The Washington territory was still over ten years from statehood, and legendary figures such as E.M.
+Forster, Nancy Astor, and Albert Einstein were just being born.

 Spokane, then named "Spokan Falls" was a classic old west town with a population of about 300 people, and experiencing a growth surge.

 During this year, sixteen local Master Masons, including Rev. S.G.
 Havermale, and Louis P. Ziegler, applied to the Grand Lodge of Washington for permission to open the first lodge in Spokan(e) County.

 On January 8th, 1880, MW Oliver P. Lacey, Grand Master of Washington (territory), granted a dispensation to establish Spokan (later changed to Spokane) Lodge No. 34.
 On June 3rd of that same year, Spokane 34 was officially chartered, with Bro.
 Louis Zeigler as its first Master.

 During these early years, Spokane 34 also experienced its share of setbacks, including having its charter briefly arrested during what became known as the and losing the entire lodge building and all it's property in the of 1889.